Day 83: Queen Charlotte Track Day 1: Ship Cove to Camp Bay

 Our water taxi, Matua, took us just over an hour to reach Ship Cove, after making a short stop at a small nearby island, Motura, to take on three passengers.
 Along the way, our pilot, Jason, told us about some of the history of the area, in particular, how the forests around Queen Charlotte Sound are in the midst of a decades-long restoration program to rid them of “exotic” (North American) pine trees and regrow native forests.
 After millions of pine trees had been planted in the 1900s, they’re now halfway through a 40-year program to poison them all.
 (This ensures that the trees and their seeds are non-viable; just cutting the trees would leave seeds and stumps that might regrow.)
 As the pines die, native forest species can take over, though to truly bring back the native forest (and the sheer number of birds that come with it), predator mammals (like possums, stoats, and rats) must also be eliminated.

 At Ship Cove stands a monument to James Cook, the first European to reach New Zealand.
 The cove was where he anchored his ship on his first, and subsequent two, voyages to New Zealand.
 His initial mission was to observe the transit of Venus in Tahiti, then search for a southern continent.
-Susanna, Peter, and I (and most everyone else on the water taxi) visited the monument, which had to serves for us as a South Island Northern Terminus marker, since there otherwise wasn’t one.
+Susanna, Peter, and I (and most everyone else on the water taxi) visited the monument, which had to serve for us as a South Island Northern Terminus marker, since we couldn’t otherwise find one.

 At the Cook Monument